 Figure 1: The principle of the external cavity in Littrow configuration.
 The first order of the grating is reflected back into the diode to build the resonator.
 The light is coupled out of the rear facet of the diode.

-Figure 2: Spectrum of our ECDL with a side mode suppression of 57 dB and an output power of 1 W at 780 nm.
+Figure 2: Spectrum of our ECDL with more than 55dB side mode suppression.